nightroman/FarNet/GitKit/README.md

 [Contents]

-This panel shows the changed files.
+This panel shows changed files.

-The panel is opened from the commits panel or for the current changes by
+The panel is opened from the commits panel or by the menu commands "Compare branches" and "Compare commits" or for the current changes by

 ```
 gk: panel=changes